Skip to main content

 • Clear separation of pathway questions: keep threshold injury, treatment refusal, work capacity, and WPI arguments organised so the impairment issue is not diluted by unrelated insurer disputes.

-Internal review and PIC medical pathway
+Internal review and the PIC medical pathway

 Many disputes begin with internal review and may then proceed to PIC medical pathways.
 In practice, it also matters to understand whether the insurer issue is truly a WPI dispute, or whether the real fight is about threshold classification, an IME opinion, or access to damages through the 10% WPI threshold.